 Maggie completed her Masters at the University of Toronto, where she focused on the role sport-based interventions are playing in international development.
 While studying, she worked on research for the International Working Group on Sport and Development.
 Maggie’s Masters research critically examined the use of sport as a tool in challenging and transforming gender relations in Tanzania.

-While a Sauvé Scholar, Maggie will pursue study in social entrepreneurship, indigenous health, transnational feminism, and the role youth are playing in participatory research for community development.
-Her Academic Mentor during her Sauvé year is Dr. Ann C. Macaulay , O.C., Inaugural Director of the new center Participatory Research at McGill (PRAM) whose mission is promote all forms of participatory research and further the academic understanding of this approach to research.
-Specific projects Maggie will be working on include developing a participatory, youth-led chocolate making cooperative in Zanzibar, as well as collaborating with female athletes in Tanzania to create empowering sport opportunities for women.
-Maggie also will use this time to explore several new areas of interest, including documentary film making.
+As a Sauvé Scholar, Maggie pursued studies in social entrepreneurship, indigenous health, transnational feminism, and the role youth are playing in participatory research for community development.
+Her Academic Mentor during her Sauvé year is Dr. Ann C. Macaulay , O.C., Inaugural Director of the new center Participatory Research at McGill (PRAM) whose mission is to promote all forms of participatory research and further the academic understanding of this approach to research.
+Specific projects Maggie worked on included developing a participatory, youth-led chocolate making cooperative in Zanzibar, as well as collaborating with female athletes in Tanzania to create empowering sport opportunities for women.
+Maggie also used this time to explore several new areas of interest, including documentary film making.

 Maggie’s research contributions in the area of sport and peace building have been shared most recently with governments at the 2008 Beijing Olympics.

 Chocolate Safari | The Journey of a Budding Social Entrepreneur from Canada to Zanzibar!